Jakosa/TabornokRuby/README.md

 ### Run

-You can start the bot just nabigating into `lib` folder and run this command on all platform: `ruby tabornok.rb`
+You can start the bot just navigating into `lib` folder and run this command on all platform: `ruby tabornok.rb`

 ### Pre-Requirements